These FAQs are based on:

-Remember that parents may be frustrated with the situation or have difficulty in rearranging new dates for events.
-Try to be understanding, and communicate these changes as soon as you know so that parents have time to make plans.
+Remember, parents and carers may be frustrated with the situation or have difficulty rearranging new dates for events.
+Try to be understanding, and communicate these changes as soon as you know, so parents and carers have time to make plans.

 Maintained schools (and academies who have the same requirements for reporting to parents in your funding agreements) must offer at least 1 opportunity a year for parents to discuss their child's progress with teachers.
 As long as you meet this requirement, you can rearrange or even cancel your parents' evening as best suits your school.

 If you're rearranging it, consider holding a virtual parents' evening.
-This will reduce the pressure for parents to find childcare and transport on the rearranged date.
+This will reduce the pressure for parents and carers to find childcare and transport on the rearranged date.